w3c/epub-wg/WorkMode/index.md

 layout: default
 ---

-# DID Working Group Work mode
+# EPUB 3 Working Group Work mode
 {: .no_toc}

 This document defines and describes the {{ site.wgname_uc }} WG's *Real Work Modes*, including Participation and Communication, Meetings, Calls for Consensus, Mail List usage, and links to important resources.